Lead the Next Wave in Digital Forensics & Cybersecurity

 - Workshop title

-- Organizers: names, affiliations, emails, phones; attendance likelihood
+- Organizers: names, affiliations, and short bios

-- Tentative CFP with timeline (submissions, notifications, potential speakers/keynotes)
+- Tentative CFP with timeline (submissions, notifications)

 How to Submit